Michael Clayton

-Michael Clayton is a 2007 American legal thriller film written and directed by Tony Gilroy in his feature directorial debut and starring George Clooney, Tom Wilkinson, Tilda Swinton, and Sydney Pollack.
-Clooney plays lawyer Michael Clayton, who discovers a coverup over the effects of toxic agrochemicals.
+Michael Clayton is a 2007 American legal thriller film written and directed by Tony Gilroy.
+It stars George Clooney as lawyer Michael Clayton, who discovers a coverup of criminal wrongdoing by one of his firm's clients.
+Tom Wilkinson, Tilda Swinton, and Sydney Pollack appear in supporting roles.

 Released on October 5, 2007, the film grossed $93 million worldwide.
-It was praised for its direction, performances, and screenplay; Swinton's performance was particularly lauded.
+It was praised for Gilroy's direction and screenplay, and the performances of the cast, with Swinton's performance particularly lauded.
 Michael Clayton was nominated for seven Academy Awards: Best Picture, Best Director, Best Original Score, Best Original Screenplay, Best Actor for Clooney, Best Supporting Actor for Wilkinson, and Best Supporting Actress for Swinton, which she won.

 Plot

-Michael Clayton is a "fixer" for a prestigious New York City law firm, using his connections and knowledge of legal loopholes for clients' benefit.
-One night, Michael leaves a poker game to attend to a client who has been involved in a hit-and-run crash.
-Driving home, he sees three horses in a field.
-He stops, gets out of his car and approaches them.
+Michael Clayton is a "fixer" for a prestigious New York City law firm.
+One night, Michael leaves a poker game to attend to a high-profile client in Westchester County.
+Driving home, Michael sees three horses standing at the top of a hill near leafless trees.
+He gets out of his car and approaches them.
 Behind him, a bomb detonates in his car.

-Four days earlier, a loan shark gives Michael a week to raise $75,000 after a failed investment in a restaurant he made with his brother Timmy.
-He asks his boss, Marty Bach, for a loan to cover the expenses; Marty insinuates that the firm will be finished if Michael does not get Arthur Edens, one of the firm's leading attorneys, under control.
-Arthur has a manic episode in the middle of a deposition in Milwaukee.
-The deposition involves a multi-billion-dollar six-year class action lawsuit against U-North, an agricultural products conglomerate Arthur's firm is representing.
-Michael arrives in Milwaukee and bails Arthur out of jail after learning he is no longer taking his medication, but Arthur escapes from their hotel room during the night and returns to New York.
+Four days earlier, the firm dispatched Michael to deal with a crisis created when Arthur Edens, one of the firm's litigators, suffered a manic episode in the middle of a deposition.
+Arthur had been conducting the defense of U-North, an agricultural conglomerate, in a six-year-long three-billion-dollar class action lawsuit, which his outburst was designed to jeopardize.

+Michael bails Arthur out of jail in Milwaukee and learns Arthur is no longer taking his medication.
+Michael's son Henry speaks with Arthur after Arthur answers Michael's phone.
+Henry tells Arthur about a chapter in a fantasy book, Realm & Conquest, that concerns the summoning of heroes to their destiny, which Arthur interprets as a sign to continue undermining U-North.
+Arthur escapes from his hotel room and returns to New York.

+Michael approaches Marty Bach, the firm's managing partner, requesting a loan to cover a failed investment in a restaurant Michael made with his ne'er-do-well brother, Timmy.
+Marty suggests Michael will be rewarded if he can get Arthur back on track but warns the firm will be finished if he fails.

-Karen Crowder, U-North's general counsel, discovers that Arthur has a confidential U-North memo proving the company knew its weed killer was carcinogenic, which led to 468 deaths.
-She brings this to the attention of U-North CEO Don Jeffries, whose signature is on the memo.
-Don puts her in contact with two hitmen; she has them follow Arthur and bug his apartment and phone.
+Karen Crowder, U-North's general counsel, discovers that Arthur has a confidential U-North memo proving the company knew its weed killer did in fact cause the hundreds of deaths that sparked the lawsuit.
+U-North CEO Don Jeffries, whose signature is on the memo, puts Karen in contact with two operatives, who follow Arthur and bug his apartment and phone.